 If you want to rank higher on Pinterest, you need to follow a few best practices whenever publishing new, fresh pin images to your boards.

-I know, it seems like there are a ton of rules to follow on Pinterest.
+I know it seems like there are a ton of rules to follow on Pinterest.
 It can sometimes feel overwhelming to keep track of all the tactics and strategies I’m covering in this guide.

 To make sure your content ranks high on Pinterest, follow these best practices when sharing pins to your boards:

-1. Pin your own content:
+- Pin your own content:

 Pinterest loves new, fresh pins even for older blog posts.
 Stay consistent and create 5 to 10 new pins weekly.
-Save other people’s pins to your boards if you don’t have a ton of your own pins created just yet.
+Save other people’s pins to your boards if you don’t have a ton of your own pins created just yet. - Save viral pins from other creators to your boards:

 You don’t have to publish a new blog post every day to create a new, fresh pin image.
-It’s perfectly OK to create new pins for your old blog posts, too.
-This helps you figure out what types of designs resonate with your audience.
+It’s perfectly OK to create new pin images for your old blog posts, too.
+This helps you figure out what types of designs resonate with your audience. - Only save relevant content to each board:

 The pins you save to a board must match the board title and description.
-Never save pins to a board that don’t belong there.
+Never save pins to a board that don’t match the overall topic of that board. - Save each pin to the most relevant board first:

 If a pin image is a good fit for multiple boards on your Pinterest profile, save it to the most relevant one first.
-This helps the Pinterest algorithm understand what that pin is about and which users would be interested in seeing it.
+This helps the Pinterest algorithm understand what that pin is about and which users would be interested in seeing it. - Pin the same content to other relevant boards at intervals:

 When you create a new pin, don’t post it to a dozen boards on the same day.
 That’s going to look spammy to both Pinterest as well as your followers.
-Give the algorithm at least 2-3 weeks to figure out how that pin is performing before you save it to the next most relevant board.
+Give the algorithm at least 2 to 3 weeks to figure out how that pin is performing before you save it to the next most relevant board.
 Keep following the same interval between each round of re-pinning.
-Tailwind is a free scheduling tool that makes this super easy.
+Tailwind is a free scheduling tool that makes this super easy. - Share new blog posts to Pinterest right away:

 Whenever you publish a new blog post, share it to the most relevant Pinterest board asap.